MWod/DeepHistReg/README.md

 ## Dataset

-For the dataset access and full description please visit [ANHIR Webiste](https://anhir.grand-challenge.org/Data/).
+For the dataset access and the full description please visit [ANHIR Webiste](https://anhir.grand-challenge.org/Data/).
 If you found the dataset useful please cite the appropriate publications.

 ## Dependencies